-GRE Test Experience 2: Vishesh Vikram Singh
+GRE Experience: Vishesh Vikram Singh

 In the second part of our interview series, we got the chance to sit down with Vishesh Vikram Singh to discuss his experience about the GRE exam.
 We asked him a bunch of questions and got some valuable insights that can help you in your GRE journey.
 He is currently pursuing his MS and at the same time is working with Facebook in the research department.